 There is a lot more to botany than ticking off where plants are growing.
 We would like to learn what affects their performance and how they in turn modify conditions around them.
 It is impractical to collect information on the ecology of all plants so we are concentrating on the scarcer species and those at risk of extinction in the county.
-For practical purposes these are the species in the Dorset Rare Plant Register (DRPR) and species not on DERC's tick list.
+For practical purposes these are the species in the Dorset Rare Plant Register (DRPR) and the species not on DERC's tick list.
+Any DRPR species on the list have been indicated by the use of italics.

-The RPR form should also be used for alien species, whether rare or not, if they are in a situation where they may spread.
+The RPR form should also be used for alien species, whether rare or not, in situations where they might spread.
 Reliable observations of the population size on different dates will tell us how aggressive the species is and help to devise control measures, should they be needed.

 The form indicates the sort of information to collect; it is not exhaustive and do not worry about completing every box.
 The essential data are the site, date etc. as listed in the basic requirements above.
 The grid reference should be at least 6 figure accuracy and preferably 10 figures now GPSs are available.
-The plant status in the county and site status should be marked if known.
+The plant status in the country (use the red list for England3) and site status should be marked if known.
 The abbreviations are: